ConfidenceDev/Trustpilot-Clone/README.md

-# Trustpilot-Clone
+# Trustnote

-A trustpilot clone built with a microservice architecture in springboot with postgreSQL for database, jenkins for CI/CD, containerized with docker and managed with kubernetes to run on Azure cloud
+Trustnote is a product, service, business and company review platform similar to trustpilot built with a microservice architecture in springboot with postgreSQL for database, jenkins for CI/CD, containerized with docker and managed with kubernetes to run on Azure cloud

 ## Table of Contents